 At Advancing Opportunities, we excel in providing residential and respite services to people of with all disabilities, along with advocacy and education services for parents and guardians and assistive technology support.
 As a leader in the field, we are pleased to share our experience, knowledge, and expertise with the disability community through our social media outlets: Facebook, Twitter, Google+, LinkedIn, YouTube, and Pinterest.
 In our Disability and Ability Highlights of the Week column, we will select the best of what we found and shared and present them.
 Please click on the titles with embedded links to find the full article.

 In addition, we are specialists in the area of assistive technology and offer a huge array of services; the Assistive Technology Center is New Jersey’s premier source of information and equipment.

-Advancing Opportunities job announcement of the week:
+Advancing Opportunities Job Announcement of the Week

-- Wednesday, May 17.
-Parsippany Event.
-Family Resource Network, 322 U.S. Hwy.
-46, Ste.
-290, Phillipsburg, NJ 08865
+- Wednesday, August 30, Parsippany.
+Family Resource Network Office, 322 U.S. Hwy.
+46 W., Ste.
+290, Parsippany, NJ (Eastern Morris County)

+Advancing Opportunities provides supports to individuals with disabilities and their families so they can live fully in the community.
 Our team includes a diverse collection of men and women committed to treating the people and families we serve with dignity and respect and providing the highest quality services and supports.